 Responding to Disrespect

 Most parents face mild to moderate disrespectful behavior from their kids from time to time.
-But what’s an effective way to respond?
+But what are some effective ways to learn how to deal with an angry, disrespectful child or teen?

 - Decide which behaviors need to be addressed.
 Most kids have engaged in mildly disrespectful behaviors, such as rolling their eyes at a parent, at least a few times in life.
 Sometimes it’s as they’re walking away; sometimes they do it before they realize, “Oops, mom’s still standing in front of me!”
 This is an example of a behavior that you may choose to “let go,” and instead focus on larger issues of disrespect (such as yelling, swearing, slamming doors, screaming “I hate you,” depending on your child’s age.)
 Who hasn’t heard Mom say, “If you keep making that face, it’ll freeze that way!”
 Sometimes it’s hard for a teen to hide their discontent – and honestly, isn’t it that way for all of us?
 On the other hand, if your daughter rolls her eyes at you every time you turn around, you may decide that enough is enough and this behavior warrants a conversation.
 As a parent, it’s a judgment call, but most parents agree there are times when you’ll want to “pick your battles.”